simonfongnt/AlgoPlayground/lib/data/README.md

 > 1. Raw data at `data/raw/`
 >     - e.g. `data/raw/RAWSAMPLE/ABC.csv``

 Data Thread handles import of these modules by `data module` command.
-For more infomation, Use `data module help` or read this (pending).
+For more infomation, Use `data help` or read this (pending).

 Basically, class `Raw` and `Create` are essential during the development.